belladoreai/llama3-tokenizer-js/README.md

 Please note that if you try to adapt this library to work for a different tokenizer, there are many footguns and it's easy to set up something that almost works.
 If the only thing that needs to change is vocab and merge data, and they are of same size as the previous vocab and merge data, you should be fine.
 But if anything else in addition to vocab and merge data needs to change, you have to read and understand the full source code and make changes where needed.

+## Special tokens and fine tunes

+There is a large number of special tokens in Llama 3 (e.g. `<|end_of_text|>`).
+You can pass these inside text input, they will be parsed and counted correctly (try the example-demo playground if you are unsure).

+However, sometimes when people fine tune models, they change the special tokens by adding their own tokens and even shifting the ids of pre-existing special tokens.
+For example: [Hermes-2-Pro-Llama-3-8B](https://huggingface.co/NousResearch/Hermes-2-Pro-Llama-3-8B/blob/main/tokenizer_config.json).
+This is unfortunate for our token counting purposes.
+If you are using this library to count tokens, and you are using a fine tune which messes around with special tokens, you can choose one of the following approaches:

+1) If you need exact token counts, you can work around this issue by using this library to tokenize _only_ user input text (which shouldn't contain any special tokens) and then programmatically adding the relevant counts for the special tokens that you are using to wrap the input text.
+2) Alternatively, you can choose to ignore this issue, in which case you will be overcounting tokens by a little bit, which is not too bad (in typical use cases, undercounting can lead to more severe quality issues than overcounting).

+## Tests

+Some parts of the code might behave differently in node versus browser, so it is necessary to run tests in both:

+1. Node test: node test/node-test.js
+2. Browser test: run `live-server` and open test/browser-test.html
+3. TypeScript test: run `cd test/typescript-test`, bump the dependency in its package.json, run `npm i && npm test`.

 ## Repo maintenance

 Release steps:

-1. node test-llama-tokenizer.js
+1. run/update tests
-2. open test.html (with live-server or similar)
-3. do you need to update this README?
+2. do you need to update this README?
-4. bump version number in root package.json
+3. bump version number in root package.json
-5. push tokenizer changes to github
+4. push tokenizer changes to github
-6. npm publish --dry-run
+5. npm publish --dry-run
-7. npm publish
+6. npm publish
-8. bump version number in example-demo/package.json
+7. bump version number in example-demo/package.json
-9. cd example-demo && npm install && npm run build && live-server
+8. cd example-demo && npm install && npm run build && live-server
-10. push example demo changes to github
+9. push example demo changes to github
-11. create new release on github
+10. create new release on github

 ## Who did this